-For the present study, the shapelet algorithm is implemented in Python as a single-core serial job on an Intel Xeon Processor E5-2620 (2.6-GHz CPU) for 1 hour and the algorithm discovered a total of 68 shapelets.
-Various shapes were discovered for each of the 7 anomalous patterns.
-Examples of some of the top shapelets discovered by the algorithm is shown in Fig. 9 along with their information gain.
-Shapelets corresponding to the “missing” and “trend” patterns have the highest information gain as these shapes separate the classes easily.
-This is followed by the shapelet from the “square” pattern which has multiple unique dips in the time series which is absent in the other classes.
-Shapelets from “normal” and “minor” patterns have almost similar information gain as their discriminatory power is rather less when compared to the other shapelets.
+For the present study, the shapelet algorithm is implemented in Python as a single-core serial job on an Intel Xeon Processor E5-2620 (2.6-GHz CPU) for 1 hour, and the algorithm discovered a total of 68 shapelets.
+Various shapes were discovered for each of the seven anomalous patterns, as shown in Figs. 9 – 11.
+Shapelets corresponding to the “missing” and “normal” patterns have the highest information gain as these shapes separate the classes easily.

 Once the shapelets are discovered, the next step is to transform the learning set ${\Phi}$ into a local-shape space where each feature is the distance between a shapelet and a time series.
 So, given a set of a time series dataset \textit{TS} containing \textit{n} time series and a set of \textit{r} discovered shapelets, the shapelet transform algorithm calculates the minimum distance between each discovered shapelet and each time series in the dataset.
-This transformation creates a matrix \textit{G} that contains \textit{n} rows and \textit{r} columns matrix as illustrated in Fig. 10 where each element is the minimum Euclidean distance between each shapelet and time series, with the class values appended to the end of each row.
+This transformation creates a matrix \textit{G} that contains \textit{n} rows and \textit{r} columns matrix as illustrated in Fig. 12 where each element is the minimum Euclidean distance between each shapelet and time series, with the class values appended to the end of each row.
+It should be noted that ${S}_{1}$ is the first shapelet in the set of all shapelets and does not denote that it is obtained from ${TS}_{1}$.
 The matrix \textit{G} now serves as the standard instance-attribute dataset that is used in machine learning tasks that can be used with any supervised or unsupervised algorithm.
 In the present study, shapelet transform constructs a 3500 x 68 matrix where each element corresponds to the minimum Euclidean distance between each shapelet and the time series.